lftraining/LFS261-example-voting-app/README.md

 The voting application only accepts one vote per client.
 It does not register votes if a vote has already been submitted from a client.

 Just a change
-another change to test the wekhook from github
+another change to test the wekhook from github. testing again.